kajalsandha/Kajal_8972108_Assignment03_SEP/README.md

 **Feature:** Includes safeguards against noncompliance with data privacy laws such as the CCPA and GDPR.
 **Result:** Reduces legal risks and guarantees moral AI development.

+**System Requirements**
+**1. Indexed Data Structure:** It is important to optimize a database structure to enable quick searching of tags and questions.
+**2. Controlled Answer Access:** A feature that requires user confirmation before displaying responses should be implemented by the system.
+**3. Both automated and manual tagging:** AI-generated tags ought to be able to be manually improved by developers.
+**4. Dashboard for Bias Analysis:** A user-friendly interface should show bias metrics along with recommended remedial measures.
+**5. Biased Data User Alerts:** When biases or imbalances are found, users should be notified automatically.
+**6. Role-Based Access Control (RBAC):** Only individuals with permission should be able to alter data.